Ranking the best movies on Hoopla this month (January 2020)

 Set in 1984 suburbia, our young heroes get sucked into the police investigation.
 Their curiosity turns into an obsession as their detective work goes awry.

 Forty-two kids get sent to a deserted island to kill each other and the survivor gets to go home.
 It’s simple and brutal.
-It’s based on a controversial Japanese book and the movie doesn’t hide.
-It’s ultra-violent one minute and realistic the next.
+The movie is based on a controversial Japanese book and is ultra-violent.

 Matt Damon is Will, a prodigy with a chip-on-his-shoulder struggling in Boston.
 Ben Affleck is Chuckie, Will’s best friend and one of life’s givers.
 The late Robin Williams plays Sean, Will’s therapist.